wendyverdonk93/docs/content/integrations/plugins/shopware6/manual.md

 ### 3. Congratulations
 You have installed and configured the plugin successfully.
 If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>

-You can also join the official [Shopware 6 Slack channel](https://join.slack.com/t/shopwarenederland/shared_invite/zt-61exftia-TFYlw5LzmIBnz7Epq07goQ) for questions as well as MultiSafepays' private [Slack channel](https://shopwarenederland.slack.com/archives/G0146NKFJTT)
+You can also join the official [Shopware 6 Slack channel](https://join.slack.com/t/shopwarenederland/shared_invite/zt-61exftia-TFYlw5LzmIBnz7Epq07goQ) for questions as well as MultiSafepays' private [Shopware 6 Slack channel](https://shopwarenederland.slack.com/archives/G0146NKFJTT)